duke24k/self-driving-car-nd/p2/README.md

 ![alt text][image14]

-Here is an example of an original image and an augmented image:
+Here is an example of an augmented images:

 ![alt text][image10]